Punjab Nahi Jaungi: Plot

 After Fawad recovers from his injuries, he takes Amal to his dairy, but she doesn't feel happy after seeing the condition of the dairy and buffaloes.
 She decides to renovate the dairy by importing a plant.
-Because she is busy with Dairy's work, she is unable to give time to Fawad, due to which Fawad gets heartbroken.
+Since she is busy with the Dairy's work, she is unable to give time to Fawad, due to which Fawad gets heartbroken.
 He hugs his cousin Durdana and asks her to help him because his heart is broken.
-Amal sees him hugging Durdana, gets heartbroken, and tells Fawad that she will take divorce from him.
+Amal sees him hugging Durdana, gets heartbroken, and tells Fawad that she will get a divorce.
 After hearing this, Fawad gets angry and slaps Amal, after which she leaves him and goes back to Karachi.
-Now after some weeks, Fawad feels guilty and decides to go to Karachi and apologize to her but when he goes to her home. her family tells him that she has demanded divorce from him.
+Now after some weeks, Fawad feels guilty and decides to go to Karachi and apologize to her but when he goes to her home. her family tells him that she has demanded a divorce from him.
 After hearing this Fawad decides to meet Amal but she is gone at Vasay's house.
 He goes to Vasay's house and tries to take Amal with him.
 Vasay and his friends try to stop him, but he beats them, after which the police arrive and arrest Fawad.
 After getting released from jail, Fawad again tries to apologize to Amal, but she doesn't forgive him and asks for divorce one final time; otherwise, they will meet in court.
 Fawad agrees to give her divorce only if she comes to Punjab; at first, she refuses.
 Fawad leaves, but Vasay and his friends stop him.
 He allows Vasay to beat him.
 Amal then agrees to come to Punjab.
 Fawad apologizes to his and Amal's family after signing the divorce papers and leaves.
 Fawad is about to dive again from the roof but Amal stops him, forgives him, claiming that those were not divorce papers but a promise that they would love each other immensely and they embrace each other.